Juzva8/Calendar/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

----

-🏆 The sections listed above are the minimum for a good README, but your project will ultimately determine the content of this document.
-You might also want to consider adding the following sections.

-Sory for short readme file but it is a small project and there is nothing much to talk about it.